Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Bocca della Veritá

-- 📍 Location: Piazza della Bocca della Verità, 18, 00186 Roma RM, Italy
+- 📍 Location: Piazza della Bocca della Verità

 - 💰 Price: FREE

-This is a free activity, meaning you may find some longer lines here depending on the day or time of the day.
+This is a free activity, meaning you may find some longer lines here depending on the day or time of day.
 If there’s a long line, you can always peep through the gate and see it up close.

 Giardino degli Aranci and Roseto Comunale